amosbatto/pmcommunity/README.md

 * Web Entry
     * [Link to files uploaded in Web Entry](webEntry): Trigger code to create URLs to Web Entry files.

+* Grids
+    * [grids](grids/HideDeleteButton): JavaScript code to hide "Delete" buttons in a grid based on changing values in each row